DaniStSimeonova147/ReactJS-Project/README.md

 * Home Page -> You can find basic information.
 * Wait List Page -> Catalog which contains all uploaded animals for adoption with the option to select the page for detailed information.
 * Pet Details Page -> A page offering more detailed information about each pet and section with comments.
 * Login/Register Page -> This page appears when you click on Header's sign-in icon.
-If you don't have profile, you can switch to sign-up form..
+If you don't have profile, you can switch to sign-up form.

 ## Private part (Available for Registered Users)
 ### Logged in users have access to the following: